Colour of Surveillance Europe Conference

-Submit your proposal for the European Colour of Surveillance Europe Conference, happening on 15-16 September 2022, an event organised by European Digital Rights in partnership with Bits of Freedom, Controle Alt Delete and Digital Freedom Fund.
-Call for proposal has been extended: submit your proposal by 19 May.
+The European Colour of Surveillance Europe Conference is happening on 15-16 September 2022.
+The event organised by European Digital Rights in partnership with Bits of Freedom, Controle Alt Delete and Digital Freedom Fund.
+You can watch the first day of the conference live on EDRi's website.

 Racialised people in Europe are systematically discriminated against, over-surveilled, and underprotected in all areas of public life.
 Increasing resort to security, surveillance and digital ‘solutions’ are likely to worsen these trends, further monitoring, judging and harming racialised and marginalised groups.
 What will increased digital surveillance mean for our resistance against oppressive systems in Europe?